salma602/salma602/README.md

 </a>

 ---
 ## ⚡ Fun Facts
-- 💡 I enjoy building UIs that balance simplicity & functionality.
+- 💡 Love creating UIs that balance simplicity & functionality.
 - 🌍 Passionate about tech communities & open-source.
-- ☕ Powered by **Salboon & curiosity**!
+- ☕ Salboon + Curiosity = Productivity.
+- 🎨 Sometimes I play around with Blender for 3D fun.

 ---
 ✨ *Keep Learning • Keep Building • Keep Growing* ✨
+> *"Code is like humor.
+When you have to explain it, it’s bad."* 😄